Explore Thermal Transfer Printers: Basics, Explanation, and Key Facts

 | Cooling | Ink solidifies | Durable print formed |

-This method produces stable, high-contrast images suitable for long-term use.
+This process produces long-lasting, high-contrast prints suitable for industrial use.

 | Feature | Thermal Transfer | Direct Thermal |